Raphael-Boichot/PC-to-Game-Boy-Printer-interface/README.md

 - Install the [Arduino IDE](https://www.arduino.cc/en/software) and [GNU Octave](https://octave.org/);
 - Clone the repo locally;
 - Flash the [Arduino code](https://github.com/Raphael-Boichot/PC-to-Game-Boy-Printer-interface/blob/main/Arduino_interface/Arduino_interface.ino) to your Arduino Uno.
 Change the pinout if necessary;
-- Drop some images, **any size, any number of colors, png format**, in the [image folder](https://github.com/Raphael-Boichot/PC-to-Game-Boy-Printer-interface/tree/main/Octave_Interface/Images).
+- Drop some images, **any size, any number of colors, png, bmp ot jpg format**, in the [image folder](https://github.com/Raphael-Boichot/PC-to-Game-Boy-Printer-interface/tree/main/Octave_Interface/Images).
 1x screenshots, 4 colors, made from emulators and images from Game Boy Camera fit perfectly the native printer resolution but are not mandatory.
 Other formats will be reduced to 160x(16xX), 2 bits per pixel images, Bayer dithering (like the Game Boy Camera);
 - Connect the Game Boy Printer to the Arduino and the Arduino to the PC.
 The Arduino is ready as soon as the LED wired to D13 turns ON;
 - Open [the Octave code](https://github.com/Raphael-Boichot/PC-to-Game-Boy-Printer-interface/blob/main/Octave_Interface/Direct_Converter.m) and run it from the GNU Octave Launcher, it automatically detects the serial port.
 You must see some flashes of the LED if it's working;
 - Enjoy your washed-out pictures !